 With the globalization of the economy and the growth of multinational labor and employment law needs, Littler began expanding internationally.
 In October 2010, Littler opened its 50th office and its the first international location in Caracas, Venezuela, and in 2011, formed a strategic alliance with TransAsia Lawyer, one of the leading employment law firms in the People’s Republic of China.

-Littler broadened its global services by opening two offices in Mexico in 2012, and expanded throughout the Americas over the next few years with offices throughout Central and Latin America.
-In 2015, the firm moved into Canada, opening an office in Toronto, and entered the European market shortly thereafter by combining with leading labor and employment law boutiques in Germany in 2015, and in France in 2016.
-Today, Littler has 22 global offices spanning three continents that provide multinational employers with legal representation in the areas of cross-border employment issues, labor relations, dispute resolution and litigation.
+Littler broadened its global services by opening two offices in Mexico in 2012 and expanded throughout the Americas over the next few years with offices throughout Central and Latin America.
+In 2015, the firm moved into Canada, opening an office in Toronto, and entered the European market shortly thereafter by combining with leading labor and employment law boutiques in Germany (2015), France (2016), the United Kingdom (2017), Italy and the Netherlands (2018).
+Today, Littler’s 24 global offices span three continents, providing multinational employers with legal representation in the areas of cross-border employment issues, labor relations, dispute resolution and litigation.

 With the advent of new technology platforms and the demands of a changing legal market in the early to mid-2000s, Littler introduced its first innovative product to the market, changing the way it delivers legal services to clients.
 The firm’s award-winning Littler CaseSmart platform is an integrated solution of technology, talent and legal project management that offers immediate benefits in terms of cost, efficiency and risk management for the defense of Equal Employment Opportunity Commission charges and single-plaintiff employment litigation.
 Since the launch of Littler CaseSmart, the firm has rolled out a suite of other innovative products and service lines to give employers technologically sophisticated options for confronting an ever-changing and increasingly complex legal environment.

-With more than 75 offices globally, more than 1,200 Littler attorneys provide the firm’s clients with representation and daily advice on virtually all areas of labor and employment law.
+With 80 offices globally, more than 1,500 Littler attorneys provide the firm’s clients with representation and daily advice on virtually all areas of labor and employment law.

 Littler is the largest law firm in the world exclusively devoted to representing management in employment, employee benefits and labor law matters.
 The firm has always had, and continues to have, the necessary legal resources, wherever they are needed, to provide world class employment and labor law representation for its clients.